Transfer Student FAQ

 For students transferring from a public institution in Florida who will complete the general AA degree prior to transferring to USF, by virtue of having an awarded AA from a Florida public institution, you will automatically meet USF's general education requirements without the need for a course-by-course comparison.

-As a part of the general AA degree, students should take the following State Mandated Pre-requisites which require a B- or higher to meet CSD requirements:
+For all students transferring and as part of the general AA degree, students should take the following State Mandated Pre-requisites which require a C- or higher to meet CSD requirements:

 - Anatomy & Physiology 1 (or a human biology course, though Anatomy & Physiology is strongly encouraged as additional anatomy is required in the LSH major)